 Certified staffing will be budgeted close to the State allowance and be adjusted as enrollment dictates during fall enrollment.
-For each 1% on the base, salaries will increase \$118,900 including benefits.
 Increasing steps and lanes for certified staff will cost \$213,673 with benefits.
-I have included step and lane changes in the preliminary budget.
-Certificated staff will increase if enrollment increases during fall registration.
-Vacant positions are always held open in anticipation of reduced enrollment and filled as enrollment dictates.
-This creates a scramble at times for qualified staff at the last minute.
+I have included step and lane changes in the FY 2018 budget but no overall salary scale adjustment.
+The number of certificated staff will increase if enrollment increases during fall registration.
+At the beginning of the year, vacant positions are always held open in anticipation of fluctuating enrollment and filled as enrollment dictates.

 Classified staff has an allowance factor of .375 FTEs per Support Unit.
 This is based on the number of hours they work divided by the State Department of Education full time hours of 1,380.
 We have several staff who work less than 1,380 hours per year.
-If a person works in excess of 1,380 hours, they cannot be counted as more than 1.0 FTE.
-For each 1% increase on the base of the classified salary scale costs the District \$36,953 including benefits.
+If a person works in excess of 1,380 hours, they cannot be counted as more than 1.0.
+FTE.
+There is no overall salary scale adjustment of classified in the FY 2018 budget.